Questions? Call0808 196 1942orMessage us

 To freeze your eggs, you’ll need to go through a partial IVF cycle, taking you right up to the egg collection step.

-The egg freezing process can take up to three weeks and looks something like this:
+The egg freezing process can take up to three weeks and involves a number of steps:

-• Suppressing the natural menstrual cycle.
-Medication will be administered at home via an injection to stop natural hormone production and control when your eggs are released.
+2. Suppressing the natural menstrual cycle.
+A second daily injection is then added at home to stop natural hormone production and control when your eggs are released.

-• Monitoring progress.
-A scan will be performed to check the development of the follicles that produce the eggs.
-This will determine when the eggs are collected.
+3. Monitoring progress.
+Pelvic scans will be performed to check the development and growth of the follicles in the ovaries.
+This will determine when the eggs are collected from the follicles.

 hormone injection